 Homeowners investing in energy efficiency home improvement projects would benefit from a free in-home energy audit with a qualified SECO Energy Services Specialist.
 The technician will inspect your windows, doors, appliances and heating/cooling unit to provide guidance on upgrading or replacing items to help you reduce your energy consumption.
 The Specialist will provide you with a report that details our recommendations.
 An appointment is required and you must be available onsite for this service.

-February 2024 Sunshine State Stats
+April 2024 Sunshine State Stats

-February 2024 Sunshine State Stats
+April 2024 Sunshine State Stats

-February 2024 Sunshine State Stats data
+April 2024 Sunshine State Stats

 Lightning Archive Report – 20-mile radius from Leesburg International Airport (KLEE)